-The decision process for every other robot, which role should be used, runs every cognition cycle and is based on four data points.
+The decision process for every other robot which role should be used, runs every cognition cycle and is based on four data points.

-1. the previous decision (wants to be striker and was striker)

-- 2. the state of the robot (active, fallen, penalized, ...)

-- 3. time to the ball

-- 4. player number
+- 1. the previous decision (wants to be striker and was striker) - 2. the state of the robot (active, fallen, penalized, etc.) - 3. time to the ball - 4. player number states if the robot is penalized and by this is "inactive"

-Therefore we communicate every ${\sim}500\mathrm{ms}$ the SPL standard message and further following information:
+Therefore we communicate every ${\sim}500\mathrm{ms}$ the SPL standard message and the following informations: